-- To check the angle, have the blade assembly in its normal upright position.
+- To check the angle, have the Saw Head Assembly in its normal upright position and set to the 0° bevel position with the Bevel Stop Block in the vertical position.
 Make a cut on a piece of flat sided, fairly thick scrap material. - 2.
 Check the cut with an accurate square.
 The cut should be at exactly 90°. - Angle can also be checked by rotating one cut-off piece 180° and holding the cut ends together.
-If the cut is not exactly vertical, the two pieces will form a slight angle. - If necessary, the bevel angle can be corrected by adjusting the Bevel Adjustment Screw on the right side under the Bevel Locking Lever. - 5.
-Once the bevel angle is adjusted, adjust the Bevel Angle Indicator to read 0° when the Saw Blade is in the vertical position.
-Loosen the screw holding the Indicator in place, adjust it to be exactly over the 0° mark, then retighten the screw.
+If the cut is not exactly vertical, the two pieces will form a slight angle.